LittleEmet/Fraud-Detection-Model/README.md

 It's a predictive model.
-What's else to say?
+What else to say?